philzook58/philzook58.github.io/_posts/2024-09-23-term_ordering.md

 # Homeomorphic Embedding

 The homeomorphic embedding is the weakest (non strict) simplification ordering where a term is larger than any of it's subterms (the subterm property).
-The some degree it is defined as assuming this subterm property and then making the order closed under instantiation of variables.
+The some degree it is defined as taking the subterm property and then making the order closed under instantiation of variables.

 When you shrink a term by fusing out some inner nodes, it gets smaller in some sense.
 You can't keep cutting and fusing nodes forever.
 You'll eventually be left with a leaf and be stuck.